Dave

 The number of leading zero bits is referred to as the “difficulty” throughout the remainder of this document.

-We compute a salty hash from an initial hash of value and time because this performs better than a single hash for large values, incentivising efficient use of dats.
+We compute a salty hash from an initial hash of key, value and time.
+For large values, this performs better than a single hash.

 Mass Calculation